August 25, 2016

 When Parks Canada’s $2.6 billion infrastructure investment trickled down to a Southeast Brook replacement project in Gros Morne, Algonquin Bridge was ready with an Algonquin Modular Panel Bridge system to serve as a temporary detour.

 As a member of the AIL Group of Companies, Algonquin can also rely its AIL Group of siblings such as Atlantic Industries Limited (AIL).
 That came in handy on this project, as the “launch nose” segment was able to be stored at their Deer Lake facility until it was needed again for de-launch.

-Two-lane, triple-double, 45 m span assembled and installed in 10 days
+Two-lane, triple-double, detour bridge assembled and installed in 10 days

 The system was shipped to the site and assembled and installed in just 10 days, using the cantilevered launch sequence with the tilted “launch nose” module at the end.